 A. Steam baths keep the skin more hydrated and nourished compared to saunas.

-Q. Can I sauna every day?
+Q. Can I use the sauna every day?

 A. Yes, however, moderation is key; keep it to a maximum of 15 to 20 minutes.